sudhap163/the-flex-manager-dashboard/README.md

 * **Responsive Design:** The layout is fully responsive, providing an optimal viewing experience on all devices.

+#### Property Page (`property_details.html`)

+This page replicates the property details of The Flex.
+The reviews section is customised that shows only those reviews that have been approved by the manager.

 ### Backend API

-The Python backend provides the necessary API endpoints to support the dashboard's functionality.
+The Python backend provides the necessary API endpoints to support the required functionalities.

-* `GET /api/reviews/hostaway`: Fetches all review data.
+* `GET /api/reviews/hostaway`: Fetches all review data from Hostaway.

 * `POST /api/reviews/save`: Saves a review's approval status in the database.

+* `GET /reviews/approved/{listing_name}`: Approved ratings for given listing.

 ## How to Run
 1. **Start the Backend:**
-    1. Navigate to the project root and install all dependencies by running `pip install -r requirements.txt`
+    1. Navigate to the project root and install all dependencies by running `pip3 install -r requirements.txt`
-    2. Run the Python backend using command `python app`.
-The server needs to be running and accessible at http://127.0.0.1:8000.
+    2. Run the Python backend using command `python3 app`.
 2. **Open the Dashboard:**
-    1. Open the dashboard.html file in your web browser.
+    1. Open the index.html file in your web browser at http://0.0.0.0/

 The dashboard will automatically connect to the backend, fetch the data, and populate the tables and charts.